 In an interview with the Rod Ryan Show on Houston radio station 94.5 The Buzz, Craig Robinson revealed that Jonah Hill improvised asking for a bite of the Milky Way.
 The other actors improvised the following conversation regarding who gets to eat the Milky Way.

-Jay Baruchel admitted that despite all of the hilarity and the over-the-top nature, making the movie was actually therapeutic because he felt that some of the arguments and confrontations in the movie were, on some level, things that the actors have actually wanted to say to each other at some point in real life.
+Jay Baruchel admitted that despite all of the hilarity and the over-the-top nature, making the movie was actually therapeutic, because he felt that some of the arguments and confrontations in the movie were, on some level, things that the actors have actually wanted to say to each other at some point.

 Seth Rogen stated in an interview, that during production, each main cast member had taken him aside, at one point, and told him that they could not do what he was asking them to do, because it was going too far and getting too extreme.
 James Franco was the only cast member that never turned anything down.